jin-raii/Script-for-Automated-Video-Recording-Processing-and-Conversion-using-OBS-WebSocket-VLC-and-Tkinter/README.md

 ## Introduction

 	This script automates video recording, processing, and conversion using OBS WebSocket, VLC, and Tkinter.
 It starts/stops OBS recordings, handles events, manages files, and compresses videos from `.mkv` to `.mp4`.
 A Tkinter GUI allows users to select output folders and track conversion progress.
+This script can operate in both network and local environments.

 ## Setting Up the Environment